On the regularity of American options with regime-switching uncertainty: Continuity of

-where $N$ depends on $x,y$ and $T$ only and is continuous in $x$.
-We conclude that $v$ is $\beta/2$-H\"older continuous in $t$, uniformly in a neighborhood of $x$. \end{proof}
+and conclude that $v$ is $\beta/2$-H\"older continuous in $t$, uniformly in a neighborhood of $x$. \end{proof}

-The proof of the next lemma uses standard techniques but we include it here for completeness of presentation.
-It is important to mention that sufficient conditions on $g$ imposed in this result and that of Proposition \ref{prop:locallyLipinx} are only continuity and boundedness from below.
+The proof of the next lemma uses standard techniques so we defer the proof to the \ref{app:proofs}.
+We note that we only impose continuity and boundedness from below as conditions on $g$ in this result and Proposition \ref{prop:locallyLipinx} below.